decipher-cs/-React-Task-Tracker/README.md

 - [ ] Idea: put a switch on the header to use local storage or remote database according to user preference.
 - [ ] Don't wait for database on initial load.
 Show a skeleton instead on the place of all the todo items.
 - [ ] Add a mui snackbar for when connection with database could not be established.
+- [ ] Add link to backend in readme and vice versa.
 ### Acknowledgement

 ???